 Drug Rehab Centers for Veterans

 The Recovery Village is one of the many rehabilitation centers in the country that helps veterans with substance use disorders.
 With centers in Florida, Colorado, Ohio and Washington, The Recovery Village offers comprehensive treatment for dual diagnosis-based drug and alcohol cases, among other conditions.
 Top-of-the-line medical care, wellness programs, and holistic therapy designed to treat the whole self are just a few of the many treatments you can expect at our centers.
 Each facility is also staffed with experienced specialists who all share the same goal of helping patients on the road to recovery.

 Some of the programs and treatment therapies offered at The Recovery Village and various other drug rehab centers include:

 - Medical Detoxification: This is the first phase of rehabilitation and it’s necessary before any other phase can begin.
 It involves clearing the body of a particular substance under medical supervision, with 24-hour inpatient care.
 Because the detox phase involves withdrawal symptoms, it’s very important that it be done only under the care of medical professionals.

-- Residential and Partial Hospitalization Treatments: These programs usually occur after detoxification.
-Residential treatment involves treating patients with round-the-clock care (residential) and counseling.
+- Inpatient and Partial Hospitalization Treatments: These programs usually occur after detoxification.
+Inpatient rehab involves treating patients with round-the-clock care (residential) and counseling.
 Partial hospitalization involves on-site housing, in addition to 24-hour access to staff every day.

 - Outpatient Programs: Outpatient services emphasize developing skills to prevent relapse and improve mental health with therapy at the rehab center, and support from friends and family at home.
 Some programs also include rehabilitation off-site and individual and group therapy sessions on-site.